zupzup/blog/eth-prepaid-transaction/post.md

-Working on a project for the last couple of months with the guys of [block42](http://block42.org/), we noticed that in order to use a technology such as Ethereum in a real-world project, every user needs to have an accound with some ether to be able to interact with the blockchain.
+Working on a project for the last couple of months with the guys from [block42](http://block42.org/), we talked about, how to use a technology such as Ethereum in a real-world project, every potential user needs to have an account with some ether to be able to interact with the blockchain and hence with the product.

-This poses a real problem, as either Ethereum nor BitCoin or any other blockchain technology is anywhere near mainstream adoption yet and won't be for the foreseeable future.
+This poses a real problem, as neither Ethereum nor Bitcoin or any other blockchain technology is anywhere near mainstream adoption yet and won't be for the foreseeable future.

-Also, even if a user has dabbled in cryptocurrencies, there is no guarantee that the user holds ether or the currency needed on the platform you are using.
+Also, even if a user has dabbled in cryptocurrencies, there is no guarantee that the user holds ether or the currency needed on the current platform.
 To tackle this issue, there is a [proposal](https://github.com/ethereum/EIPs/blob/bd136e662fca4154787b44cded8d2a29b993be66/EIPS/abstraction.md) on Ethereum to make it possible for contracts to pay for transactions.
 Unfortunately, this change will hit, at the earliest, somewhere around next year with the second Metropolis release "Constantinople".

-In the meantime, there are several workarounds one can do with different tradeoffs each.
+In the meantime, there are several workarounds one can do with different trade-offs each.
 This post will show a Proof-of-Concept implementation of one of these workarounds with Go.

 ## Concept

-The idea is pretty simple.
-A User requests something (e.g.: some kind of Agreement) and, if the Server is okay with it, the Server puts it on the blockchain, inside a smart-contract.
-Now the Server wants the User to sign the Agreement on the blockchain, to be able to proof afterwards, that both parties agreed.
+The idea is simple.
+A User requests something (e.g.: some kind of Agreement) and, if the Server is okay with it, the Server puts it on the blockchain inside a smart-contract.
+Now the Server wants the User to sign the Agreement on the blockchain, to have proof afterwards, that both parties agreed.

-The User doesn't have any ether, so the Server sends enough ether to the User (very minimal amount for the transaction fee).
+The User doesn't have any ether, so the Server sends enough ether to the User (a minimal amount for the transaction fee).
 Of course, the User needs an Ethereum address to be able to receive it and to be able to sign the Agreement.
-For this purpose, there might be an App or WebApp, which creates an Account for the user and provides the ability to validate the Agreement, as it is saved on the blockchain and to sign it using the received transaction fee.
+For this purpose, there might be an App or WebApp, which creates an Account for the user and provides the ability to validate the Agreement saved on the blockchain and to sign it using the received transaction fee.

 **Example:**

 * User installs App and Ethereum Account (Address) is created for the User
 * User sends an *Agreement* and Public Key to the Server
-* Server puts the *Agreement* on the smart-contract, only accessible by the Users address
+* Server puts the *Agreement* on the smart-contract
 * Server sends a calculated Transaction Fee to the User, which is enough that the User can sign the *Agreement*
 * User can now query the *Agreement* on the smart-contract and check if it's OK
 * User can, once the Transaction Fee arrived, Sign the *Agreement* on the smart-contract

-Now, of course this approach won't work for many use-cases and there need to be some anti-fraud mechanisms in place.
+This approach won't work for many use-cases and there need to be some anti-fraud mechanisms in place for it to be usable.
 Also, it introduces some centralization, which is always frowned upon in blockchain applications.
-But the approach helps both sides, the User and the Server, to have persistent proof on the blockchain, that they agreed on something at some time.
+But the approach helps both sides, the User and the Server, to have persistent proof on the blockchain, that they agreed on something at some time without the need for both parties to deal with cryptocurrency.

 A Proof of Concept of this can be implemented using a Webserver as the *Server*  and a WebApp as the *Client*, [testrpc](https://github.com/ethereumjs/testrpc) can be used for local testing.